 Have you ever considered the true cost of borrowing?
 Take a look at this infographic.

-As we said, there are two ways that a debt settlement can be negotiated.
+As we said, there are two ways that a debt settlement can be negotiated in Victoria.
 Always consult a financial advisor or credit counsellor before you make your choice.

 Solo Debt Settlement